isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Accidentally leaving out a `break` is a fairly common bug.
- A deliberate fallthrough is a maintenance hazard.
+A deliberate fallthrough can be a maintenance hazard and should be rare and explicit.

 ##### Example